Pet CVs for renting: how to get a landlord to accept your pet (2026)

 Next steps: what to do once you’ve sent a landlord your pet’s CV

-If your landlord still refuses your request, you can follow the next steps we’ve outlined in our Renters’ Rights Act article.
+If your landlord still refuses your request, you can follow the next steps we’ve outlined in our Renters’ Rights Act guide.
 There are some steps you can take, especially if you believe the landlord’s request isn’t reasonable.

 With up to £20,000 vet fee cover on our Complete Care plan, 24/7 access to a video vet, and a host of ManyPets Perks, ManyPets pet insurance is there to help.
 For life with your tailmate.